 Related Post: Using Baking Soda in Your Fridge: All You Need To Know

 Preheated chicken can be used for a whole bunch of great meals.
-Use preheated chicken for making chicken tacos, a nice sandwich, or use it to top a caesar salad or for creating a satisfying stir-fry.
+Use preheated children for making chicken tacos or a nice sandwich, or use it to top a caesar salad or for creating a satisfying stir-fry.

 How long does Cooked Chicken Last In the Fridge?

 According to the USDA, refrigerated cooked chicken is safe for 3-4 days (the same for turkey or all poultry) if stored correctly.

 |Frozen Bread||14 Days|

 |Chicken or Beef Broth||3 Days|

 |Hot Dogs Opened||7 Days|

 Putting cooked chicken in the freezer will extend your time, giving you three months before it goes bad.

 How Can You Tell if Chicken is Bad?